harness/developer-hub/docs/software-engineering-insights/sei-profiles/workflow-profiles/dora-profile.md

 #### Configuration steps

-* Choose the tool used for tracking tasks similar to the Lead Time for Changes metric.
+* Choose the tool used for measuring the incident recovery time in your team.
-* Configure the stages/filters involved in your workflow based on the requirements.
+* Configure the stages/filters to identify incident tickets based on the requirements.

 Here's an example configuration of how you could configure Mean Time to Restore across various tools.